flatironinstitute/mouse_embryo_labeller/tracker_notes.md

 ## What is the tracker tool?

+The tracker tool allows an analyst to view microscopy image data in combination with labelled segmentation data which usually identifies cell nuclei shown in the microscopy image data.
+The tracker can view many image volume pairs across many timestamps and the labelled segmentation data can be organized into "tracks" representing the same nucleus over time, and the "tracks" can be organized into tree structures showing cell ancestry relationships.

 The tracker tool is a Jupyter widget.
 It runs inside Jupyter notebooks.
 It is implemented using Python 3.6+.